-This new resource is focused on raising awareness of the signs of stroke and TIA, how to reduce the risk of recurrent stroke and TIA, how to access allied health and rehabilitation services and where to go for additional information and resources.
+This resource is focused on:

+- Raising awareness of the signs of stroke and TIA. - How to reduce the risk of recurrent stroke and TIA. - How to access allied health and rehabilitation services. - Where to go for additional information and resources.

 An important part of this resource is the information it provides on how stroke can impact survivors, including depression and anxiety.